How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Rotary Tool

-• Cutting a New Slot: If a screw head is too damaged to grip, you can use a cutting disc with your rotary tool to make a new slot.
-This lets you use a flathead screwdriver for removal.
+• Cutting a New Slot: When the screw head is too damaged to grip, use a cutting disc to create a new slot for a flathead screwdriver.

-• Drilling: In tough cases, you might need to drill directly into the screw head.
-Once the head is gone, pliers can easily pull out the remaining screw shaft.
+• Drilling: In extreme cases, drill directly into the screw head.
+Once removed, pliers can easily extract the remaining shaft.

 Electric Screwdriver

-An Electric Screwdriver works like an impact driver but usually has lower torque.
-This tool gives you steady power and precision, making it great for removing stubborn screws in tight spots.
+An Electric Screwdriver provides steady power and precision for removing stubborn screws in tight spots:

-Each of these tools helps you successfully remove stuck screws.
-From basic items like screwdrivers and pliers to advanced tools like impact drivers and rotary tools, having the right equipment will make your DIY projects smoother and more enjoyable.
+Each tool plays a role in successfully removing stuck screws.
+From basic screwdrivers and pliers to advanced impact drivers and rotary tools, having the right equipment ensures smoother DIY projects.

 DIY Methods for Loosening Stuck Screws